CloudLabsAI-Azure/Assessment-Sample/Practice-Test/sample01.md

-# How to Author Practice Test(Knowledge Assessment) in github?
+# How to Author Practice Test(Knowledge Assessment) in GitHub?

 1. Create a **Public GitHub Repository**.